Effectivizing Lusin's Theorem: Computing Discontinuous Functions

-computes an enumeration of the Dedekind cut of $\f(\x)$. \end{defn}
+computes an enumeration of the Dedekind cuts of $\f(\x)$; similarly for functions on $2^\N$. \end{defn}

-If $\alpha$ is a countable noncomputable ordinal, then the $\alpha$-th jump is not well-defined in general, as we noted in Section \ref{sec:ordinaljumps}.
-However, since we are allowed an oracle $S$, we can choose $S$ complex enough to compute the complete diagram of a presentation $\A$ of $\alpha$.
+If $\alpha$ is a countable noncomputable ordinal, then the $\alpha$-th jump is not well-defined in general.
+Section \ref{sec:ordinaljumps} explains how we can choose an oracle $S$ complex enough to compute the complete diagram of a presentation $\A$ of $\alpha$ (i.e., a linear order $\A$ isomorphic to $(\alpha,\in)$ whose domain is $\N$).
 So it is possible to discuss the situation $\alpha\geq\omega_1^{CK}$, although one must fix an $S$-decidable presentation $\A$ of $\alpha$.
 Since we defined the $\A$-jump $C^{(\A)}$ to have $C$ itself as its $0$-th column, a functional $\Phi$ with oracle $(S\oplus X)^{(\A)}$ can recover $S$ from that column of the oracle, use it to compute the presentation $\A$, and thus make sense of the oracle $(S\oplus X)^{(\A)}$ uniformly.

 The principal theorem relevant here can be found in \cite{Kechris}.
-By Lemma \ref{lemma:conversion}, this theorem holds with $\x$ and $\f(\x)$ represented either by fast-converging Cauchy sequences or by enumerations of Dedekind cuts. \begin{thm} For every Borel function $\f:\R\to\R$, there is a Turing functional $\Phi$, an oracle $S\subseteq\N$, and an $S$-decidable presentation $\A$ of some countable ordinal such that, for every enumeration $A\oplus B$ of the Dedekind cut of any $\x\in\R$, $\Phi^{(S\oplus X)^{(\A)}}$ enumerates the Dedekind cut of $\f(\x)$. \end{thm}
+By Lemma \ref{lemma:conversion}, for functions on $\R$, this theorem holds with $\x$ and $\f(\x)$ represented either by fast-converging Cauchy sequences or by enumerations of Dedekind cuts. \begin{thm} For every Borel function $\f:2^\N\to 2^\N$, there is a Turing functional $\Phi$, an oracle $S\subseteq\N$, and an $S$-decidable presentation $\A$ of some countable ordinal such that, for every $X\in 2^\N$, $\Phi^{(S\oplus X)^{(\A)}}:\N\to\{ 0,1\}$ is the characteristic function of $\f(X)$.